Dead Collector: Bring out yer dead!

 (b) Generative linguists systematically disregard data obtained in fieldwork

 While it is true that there is an undeniable bias towards Eurasian languages in the corpus of work of the theoretical framework, an active resistance against languages that are not the researcher’s own is something that definitely doesn’t line up with reality.
 More and more of us generative linguists are incorporating fieldwork as a crucial part of our research, both in recently contacted communities in places like Amazonia and in accultured indigenous communities like those in North America, to the point that the “ivory tower” of MIT is putting out PhD dissertations based on fieldwork on languages as mainstream as Dinka (Nilotic) or Kĩsêdjê (Jê).
 This is far from a hidden current, as in fact generative linguists have tried to reach out and let other linguists know of these endeavours.
-Davis, Gillon and Matthewson wrote a detailed and very interesting article in which they present examples of generative research conducted in fieldwork situations.
+Davis, Gillon and Matthewson recently wrote a detailed and very interesting article in which they present examples of generative research conducted in fieldwork situations.

-I will rephrase the preceding paragraph for the sake of clarity: There are many generative linguists that do fieldwork.
+I will rephrase the preceding paragraph for the sake of clarity: there are many generative linguists that do fieldwork.
 What is more, even among generative linguists that do not do fieldwork themselves, I have yet to encounter anyone that does not highly value both the descriptive and the analysis sides of linguistic fieldwork like the one that I conduct on Panará.
 On the issue of case alone, research by people like Mark Baker (Mohawk, Shipibo), Amy Rose Deal (Nez Perce), Julie Anne Legate (Warlpiri) or Jessica Coon (Chol) is an absolutely indispensable part of any discussion regarding case marking and agreement in generative syntax.

 I want to wrap up this entry by stressing the idea that generative linguists do fieldwork and, more generally, they love data originating in fieldwork.
 Don’t let anyone hand us over to the collector of dead, out-of-touch-with-reality theoretical frameworks just yet.